12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 12. Do a digital detox

 This is the perfect opportunity to get yourself a digital detox.
-We are constantly connected, always checking our feeds and feeling the need to update others about our lives on all the different social media platforms.
-Sometimes taking some time off from all of this can be beneficial for your health, both physically and mentally.
+We are constantly connected, always checking our feeds and feeling the need to update others about our lives on all social media platforms.
+Sometimes taking some time off from all of this can benefit your health, both physically and mentally.
 And if you are unable to willingly do so, going to a place where you are forced to disconnect is still a great option.

 Getting to Saxon Switzerland National Park

-Another option is to take the train.
-From Dresden, it takes around one hour to reach Bad Schandau.
+Another option is to travel to Dresden, then catch a 25-minute train to Bad Schandau.
 Buy the tickets online or directly at the machine in the train station.
 Alternatively, you can use Trainline.
 I often use this app since it’s super easy to use and allows you to buy train tickets in various countries.

 If you don’t want to travel there on your own, you can also join a guided tour.
 This Full-Day Trip from Dresden is ideal if you want to see the highlights of the park and meet other travelers.